GChristensen/posts/_posts/2019-09-01-custom-enso-commands.md

 Enso Launcher 0.4.5+ allows to create a command that will automatically move the file opened in [Media Player Classic](https://en.wikipedia.org/wiki/Media_Player_Classic) to the directory specified as a command argument.
 NOTE: you need to enable Web UI in MPC settings.

+<video src="videos/enso-demo.webm" width="100%" type="video/webm" muted autoplay loop></video>

 You may play with the following code in Enso command editor.

-<video src="/enso-portable/media/enso.webm" width="100%" style="max-width: 500px" type="video/webm" muted ></video>

 #### Obtaining category directories as command arguments